Introduction

 Overview of Moondrop Chu 2

-• Driver Configuration: The Chu 2 typically features a hybrid setup with dynamic and balanced armature drivers.
+Driver Configuration: The Chu 2 usually features a hybrid driver setup with dynamic and balanced armature drivers.

-• Impedance and Sensitivity: With an impedance of around 16 ohms and sensitivity of approximately 110 dB, the Chu 2 is compatible with a wide range of audio devices.
+Impedance and Sensitivity: An impedance of about 16 ohms and a sensitivity of about 110 dB make Chu 2 suitable power-wise for a plethora of audio sources.

 Common Issues with Moondrop Chu 2